 Expressing and storing breast milk

 Expressing and storing your breast milk allows someone else to feed your baby when you return to work or go out.
 You can express breast milk by hand or use a breast pump.
-If your baby is sick or premature and unable to feed from the breast, you may need to express breast milk by hand.
+If your baby is sick or premature and unable to feed from the breast, you may need to express breast milk by hand at first and then by using a breast pump.
 You can store expressed milk in the fridge or freezer.

 How breast milk becomes available

 If you want to express breast milk, it’s helpful to understand how the flow of milk becomes available.
 Your breast has different muscle and cell sections.
 Milk travels from milk-producing cells through milk-collecting ducts to reach the front of your breast to feed your baby.

 Amount of breast milk in a baby’s feed

 If you are breastfeeding exclusively for the first six months:

 - a baby up to three months old needs 100 to 120ml (three to four ounces) of breast milk in a feed